 This class is a senior-level math class, taken after completion of Algebra II, that is eligible for College in the High School credit.
 It is modeled after Math 107, a statewide community college course.
 The course meets the Washington Student Achievement Council college admission standard of a senior-level math-based quantitative course.
 Course topics include; statistics and data analysis, probability, personal finance, mathematical modeling, and discrete mathematics.

+College

+College

+College

 PRINCIPLES OF MATH 431MTH

+Credits: 1.0 Math credit (0.5 per semester) Grade Levels: 12

+Length: One or Two Semesters

-Prerequisites: Student is a senior, must have two failed attempts at Math End of Course (EOC) exams, and has completed Algebra II or the Algebra II Course Replacement Application (2409P)
+Prerequisites: Student is a senior, must have two failed attempts at Math End of Course (EOC) exams, and has completed Algebra II or the Algebra II Course Replacement Application (2409P).

 Principles of Math is a mathematics course following Algebra and Geometry.
 It is a rigorous high school level (Algebra I and Geometry) course specifically designed for those students who have not yet met standard on the state End of Course (EOC) exams.
 This year-long course will count as a third year math credit that serves a student's education and career goals, but is not equivalent to Algebra II.
 As a requirement of this course, students will prepare for their Collection of Evidence submittal in February, as well as EOC retake in June.

 AP STATISTICS 691MTH

+Credits: 1.0 Math credit (0.5 per semester) Grade Levels: 10 - 12

+Length: Two Semesters

-Algebra II/Trigonometry (MTH301/302) grade of C or higher if offered for College in Prerequisites:
+Prerequisites: Algebra II/Trigonometry (MTH301/302) grade of C or higher if offered for College in

 High School credit.